 Of course, they won’t always stay the same size as their immature puppy stage, but they won’t grow into large dogs.

-The type of poodle that your Maltipoo has been bred with will determine how large or small they will be at maturity.
-For example, breeding a Maltese dog with a Miniature Poodle will leave the offspring being smaller than if you were to breed a Maltese with a Standard Poodle.
+The type of poodle that your Maltipoo has been bred with will determine Maltipoo size at maturity.
+For example, breeding a Maltese dog with a Miniature Poodle will create smaller offspring than if you were to breed a Maltese with a Standard Poodle.

-If you’re wanting to see an indication of how large your Maltipoo is going to grow to be, ask the breeder to see the parents.
+If you want to see an indication of how large your Maltipoo is going to grow to be, ask the breeder to see the parents.
 They should either show you the dogs if they own both of them, or they’ll let you see the mother and an image of the father that they bred with.

 If the Poodle is standard size, you can expect your Maltipoo to grow to the larger end of the size spectrums that we mentioned earlier.

-A teacup Maltipoo is a mixed breed between a Maltese and a Toy Poodle.
-Both of these dogs are not known for their barking habits, although they’re not thought to be silent dogs either.
+A teacup Maltipoo is a cross between a Maltese and a Toy Poodle.
+Neither are known for their barking habits, although they’re not thought to be silent dogs either.
 It is almost impossible to find a dog that does not bark at least occasionally, so you’re going to have to accept the fact that your dog might bark.

 A teacup Maltipoo is a very small breed of dog and therefore will be considered to bark at anything that they see or hear.
 This is to make them seem larger and more ferocious than they actually are in a bid to scare away predators.

 So, your teacup Maltipoo is likely to be a barker, but they shouldn’t bark too loudly.
 After all, their voice boxes are so small that their barks will often come out as no more than a little yap.
 Overall, your dog should not bark excessively or aggressively.
 You might even think that it’s quite cute.